akbarsigit/Pedotan/README.md

 :earth_asia: Welcome to the Bangkit capstone project of Team C23-PS379, a game-changer designed to revolutionize the agricultural sector with innovative solutions.

 ## 🎯 About
-Pedotan is a mobile application that aims to support farmers by providing them with financial aid, offers a guidance system to enhance field productivity, and serves as a platform to sell their crops to improve the well-being of farmers.
-Our mission is to help farmers get a better understanding of what happened to their crops and monitor the fields, enhancing market opportunities and farmers' economic levels.
-Pedotan can give monitoring and guidance through AI technology to help identify and address plant issues to  promote the adoption of sustainable and efficient farming practices 🧪🔬.
+Pedotan is a mobile application that aims to support farmers by providing them with financial aid, offering a guidance system to enhance field productivity, and serving as a platform to sell their crops, ultimately improving the well-being of farmers.
+Our mission is to empower farmers with a comprehensive understanding of their crops' condition and enable them to monitor their fields effectively, thereby enhancing market opportunities and elevating farmers' economic status.
+Leveraging AI technology, Pedotan provides monitoring and guidance, allowing for the identification and resolution of plant issues, promoting the widespread adoption of sustainable and efficient farming practices. 🧪🔬.

 ![Tensorflow](https://img.shields.io/badge/TensorFlow-FF6F00?style=for-the-badge&logo=tensorflow&logoColor=white)